A Comparison of Different Methods to Adjust Survival Curves for Confounders: Simulation Study

 Steps two to five are repeated numerous times in different simulation scenarios, which are described in more detail below.
 Since the probability of treatment allocation is dependent on the variables $X_2$ and $X_5$, which also have a direct causal effect on the outcome, the causal effect of the treatment on the survival time is confounded.
 Failing to adjust for this confounding would lead to biased estimates of the treatment specific survival curves.
-All calculations are performed using the \textbf{R} programming language (version 4.1.2) with the \texttt{adjustedCurves} package (\url{https://github.com/RobinDenz1/adjustedCurves}), which was developed by the authors to facilitate the use of adjusted survival curves in practice.
-The code used is available in the online appendix.
+The causal structure of the samples created by carrying out the procedure described above is displayed in figure~2.